jondashkyle/dropout/readme.md

 <h1 align="center">dropout</h1>

 When interfaces are designed for exhausting your attention and to keep you clicking, going offline is an act both of liberation and luxury.
-This is a tool of ethical technology which enables you to save pages for offline access and archival.
+This is a tool of ethical technology enabling you to save pages for offline access and archival.

 ```
 npm install dropout -g